ElenaBayk/ElenaBayk/README.md

 📊 You can find some of the projects I realized during this study  [`here`](https://github.com/ElenaBayk?tab=repositories)

 ***
-💼 I have the experience in:
+💼 I have the experience in :

 -  Media Plainfication, Media Ratings Analytics
 -  Statistics